curvenote-research/continuous-science/article.md

 ---
 title: Continuous Science
 description: ''
----

-+++ {"part": "abstract"}
+abstract: |
   There is an opportunity to accelerate scientific discoveries by modernizing how scientists work and share.
   We draw comparisons between the open-access scientific movement and the movements of open source and draw comparisons around continuous practices that are increasingly common place in software.
 These continuous practices can lead to massive speedups in communication (e.g. 46x) as well as increases in rigour (7x).
 The joint movements in open-science and data-science practices in research present opportunities to reimagine working and communication practices within communities, between communities, and for professional communication such as scientific articles and journals.

-+++
+---

 :::{important}
 This is a draft and very incomplete!
 There are a few good ideas on trying to sketch out the analogies between open-science and open-source development, specifically looking to Developer Operations (DevOps) teams and continuous practices.